rescala-lang/REScala/contact.md

 # Acknowledgements

-REScala is a research project held at TU Darmstadt in the [Software Technology Group](http://www.stg.tu-darmstadt.de/) in the context of the [PACE](http://www.pace-erc.eu/) and [NICER](http://nicer.network/) projects.
+Rescala is a research project held at TU Darmstadt in the [Software Technology Group](http://www.stg.tu-darmstadt.de/) in the context of the [PACE](http://www.pace-erc.eu/) and [NICER](http://nicer.network/) projects.